 Short, shorter, and shortest?

-Inspired and influenced by these two poets George MacDonald and Gavin Ewart, I wrote an equally short poem to match theirs!
-The title is ‘Self-possession in a Time of Doubt and Uncertainty’.
+Inspired and influenced by these two poets George MacDonald and Gavin Ewart, I aspired to write a short poem to compete with theirs.
+The title is Self-possession in a Time of Doubt and Uncertainty.

-My poem is about identity!
+My poem is about identity.
 One expressing a sense of self.
 A state of being one.

 It shall be a poem that depends on how you, the reader, interpret and feel about it.
 It can be significant in how you envisage yourself.
 Are you self-effacing or self-confident?